-Amanda Arpé Maxwell has directed Simmons Field Hockey since 2010 and, after just seven seasons, she has established herself as the most successful field hockey mentor in school history.
+Amanda Arpé Maxwell has directed Simmons Field Hockey for eight seasons since 2010 and has established herself as the most successful field hockey mentor in school history.

-Arpé Maxwell has enjoyed unprecedented success over the past four seasons, guiding the Sharks to a 50-27 (.649) mark during that time.
-She has earned conference Coach of the Year honors twice and captured the Great Northeast Athletic Conference Championship in two of the last three seasons.
+Arpé Maxwell has enjoyed unprecedented success over the past five seasons, guiding the Sharks to a 62-34 (.646) mark during that time.
+She has earned conference Coach of the Year honors twice and captured the Great Northeast Athletic Conference Championship in two of the last four seasons.
 The 2014 crown marked the first NCAA Championship Tournament berth for Simmons field hockey in school history.
-She has seen 16 players earn All-Conference accolades, including 11 First Teamers under her watch since Simmons joined the GNAC in 2014.
+She has seen 22 players earn All-Conference accolades, including 11 First Teamers under her watch since Simmons joined the GNAC in 2014.

 Arpé Maxwell's teams have also established themselves as the top defensive units in the nation.
 The Sharks led NCAA Division III in shutouts per match in 2015, while ranking third in goals against average.

 As a testament to the quality of players she has recruited, the Sharks have boasted a pair of Conference Offensive Player and Defensive Player of the Year recipients in addition to a trio of Rookie of the Year awards as well as five All-Region honorees in the past four seasons.